palaparthi/booking/README.md

    * Query to fetch all orders
    * Mutation to create an order
    * Mutation to apply a payment to an order
+   * Mutation to order and pay in one go
    * Subscriptions for all the above mutations

 ### TODOS